Singh205/Singh205-langgraph-MAT496/Module 1/readme.md

 Video 3: This teaches how to build a router in LangChain, where a chat model decides between giving a direct response or calling a tool based on user input.
 It demonstrates how an LLM can control the flow of a conversation — effectively acting as a simple agent that routes tasks intelligently depending on context.

+Video 4:This notebook teaches how to create a generic agent architecture in LangChain.
+It builds on the router concept by allowing the model not just to call tools but to continuously loop between reasoning and acting, passing tool results back to itself until a final answer is reached.
+Essentially, it shows how to make a self-directed AI agent that can think, act, and respond autonomously.